ohsu-cedar-comp-hub/scMKL/coding_standards.md

 Doc-strings should not exceed 72 characters.

-Every module should start with external package imports followed by a line and local package imports, then two lines:
+Every module should start with external package imports followed by a line and local module imports, then two lines:

 ```python
 import scipy